arobenko/ublox/BUILD.md

 this variable is not necessary.

 - **CC_UBLOX_QT_DIR**=/path/to/qt - Path to custom build of **QT5** if it cannot be
 found in standard system directories.
+The **QT5** is used by the [comms_champion](https://github.com/arobenko/comms_champion) tools and it is required to build the protocol plugin for them.

 - **CC_UBLOX_NO_WARN_AS_ERR**=ON/OFF - By default, all warnings are treated as errors.
 Enable this option in case the compiler generates warning and fails the